k3b/camera-date-folders/README.md

 * Traditional File mode can be forced for Android 7 to 10 for higher speed, but due to Android without write permission to SD card.
 * Version 1.3: "Manage all Files" option for Android 11 and newer.
 Not available in Play Store version (denied by Google).

+Note that Google's proprietary Storage Access Framework reduces the speed of file operations by a factor of approximately 1/90 (!).
+A three minute job in SAF mode thus will take ridiculous two seconds in standard file mode.

 # Android Related Limitations due to Google Policy

 * Android 4.4 has no file selector and therefore is limited to the fixed path "DCIM/Camera".